Don McKenzie (footballer, born 1939): Parallel dispute at Collingwood

 Two other VFL players, Collingwood's ruckman Len Thompson (later, the 1972 Brownlow Medallist) and its captain Des Tuddenham (later, the captain-coach of Essendon 1972–75), also went on "strike" at that time, and did not train with Collingwood for three weeks.
 Both players "eventually agreed to the compromise involved in the League's offer, but Tuddenham was stripped of the captaincy".

 Retirement

 McKenzie played his last game for Essendon firsts in 1974 (aged 35) and following his retirement he was given a testimonial dinner.
 However, he returned to Essendon in 1978, aged 39, and played an entire season with the reserves.
 In his first reserves game he had 16 possessions.

-McKenzie was made a life member of the Essendon Football Club in 1969.
+He was made a life member of the Essendon Football Club in 1969.
 He served on the club committee from 1981 to 1996, and also as vice-president of the club.

 During his playing career McKenzie was employed as an inspector of interstate transport vehicles and their drivers by Victoria's Country Roads Board.
 After his retirement from football, he and a friend, Richard Baird, founded Sunbury Bus Service in 1980.

+Death

+McKenzie died on 23 September 2026, at the age of 87.